wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-explore/includes/preset-policies-overrides.md

 ## Exchange Online Protection in Microsoft Defender for Office 365

 While Exchange Online Protection will catch known or previously seen attacks.
-When combined with Microsoft Defender for Office 365 it provides protection against zero-day or never seen before attacks.
+Safe Links and Safe Attachments in Microsoft Defender for Office 365 provides protection against zero-day or never seen before attacks.